node-crash-course/jade-templating/ReadMe.md

 In lieu of using a data source like a database or an API, we will use this file as our data source for recipes. **recipesData** contains 4 exported properties:

-1. 	**recipiesData.recipeTypeName** - A key/value pair that maps the recipe type name like 'BBQ' to Barbecue
+1. 	**recipesData.recipeTypeName** - A key/value pair that maps the recipe type name like 'BBQ' to Barbecue
-2. 	**recipiesData.bbq** - A collection of Barbecue recipes
+2. 	**recipesData.bbq** - A collection of Barbecue recipes
-3. 	**recipiesData.brunch** - A collection of Brunch recipes
+3. 	**recipesData.brunch** - A collection of Brunch recipes
-4. 	**recipiesData.dessert** - A collection of Dessert recipes
+4. 	**recipesData.dessert** - A collection of Dessert recipes

 Now that we have an idea of what our data looks like we can use express to render a recipe collection to the **recipe.jade** view.
 We will back the recipe view with the model:
 ```js